Skip to content

 Should round-ups go to savings or investments?

 Cash savings are safer but pay low rates.
-A stocks & shares tax-advantaged savings account has higher expected return but volatility.
+A stocks & shares tax-advantaged account has higher expected return but volatility.
 The tool lets you test both — cash rate versus long-term equity assumption — and see the difference.

 Does this model inflation?